 INTRODUCTION

 We are just going to talk a little about eight financial heroes.
 Why are they financial heroes?
 They were heroes because they had financial freedom.
-That meant they were free from the bondage of money.
+That meant they were free from the ________________ of money.
 They were free from the power of money.
 They weren’t worried all the time about what they should and shouldn’t do.
 We want you to learn many financial principles.
 The more financial principles you will know and understand and begin to practice, the less financial problems you will have, and the more money God can give to you.
 That doesn’t mean you will be rich, because that already shows that you have wrong motives.
 That shows that you want to have money; that shows you are not free from money.
 You desire it.
 If you are free from money, it’s not important.
 Financial Freedom does mean that God can entrust to you great riches for His Kingdom’s sake.

 I. Abraham